Trashpanda70/Pokemon-Game/README.md

 Keep in mind that most of my Pokemon experience is in generations 4 and 5, with some in generations 6 and 7 (but I cant add those features anyway).
 This means if you are a gen 3 fan then sorry I guess but a lot of the nostalga for those games will not be here (other than the fact that most graphics are gen 3 I think)

+If I for some reason decide to make a sequel to this game the cast will be smaller

 ### Changes/Notes From Previous Pokemon Games
 - Changed typing and abilities for some Pokemon (listed later)
 - Changed stats of many Pokemon